-The US Supreme Court faces a dilemma, as their ruling could either take away voters' self-determination, or inadvertently give Trump an electoral boost.
+The US Supreme Court faces a dilemma, as its ruling could either take away voters' self-determination, or inadvertently give Trump an electoral boost.

-The US Supreme Court in Washington is now almost certain to intervene, as the root of the dispute lies in how to interpret Section 3 of the 14th Amendment to the Constitution, which bars those who have participated in insurrection or rebellion from holding office.
+The US Supreme Court in Washington is now almost certain to intervene, with the root of the dispute being the interpretation of Section 3 of the 14th Amendment, which bars those who have participated in insurrection or rebellion from holding public office.
 But they are faced with two uncomfortable political realities surrounding the dispute.

-Either ruling would have serious implications for the reputation of the most powerful body in the US court system, as well as the individual judges within it, according to University of Texas law professor Tara Leigh Grove.
+Either ruling would have serious repercussions for the reputation of the most powerful body in the US court system, as well as for individual judges within it, according to University of Texas law professor Tara Leigh Grove.

 Former US President Donald Trump speaks to the media after the third day of his trial in New York on October 4.
 Photo: AFP